QUICK SUMMARY:

 The goal is to enable continuous growth and stability and turn potential challenges into opportunities for renewal and innovation.

-Let’s explore the strategic process of succession planning, which will enable you to gradually hand over the gardening shears while ensuring your planted crops continue to blossom and grow long into the future.
+Let’s explore the strategic process of developing future leaders, which will enable you to gradually hand over the gardening shears while ensuring your planted crops continue to blossom and grow long into the future.

 What Is Leadership Succession Planning?